Tsubulko/rsschool-cv/cv.md

 ### About myself:

 While still at school, I began to be interested in programming.
 One of our teachers made an elective to learn the basics of HTML.
 It didn't last long, but it was then that I decided that I wanted to connect my future profession with programming.

-I am began my working life in a number of occupations.
-For example: was a table tennis coach, and also  opened my own small online clothing store.
+I looked for myself in different professions.
+For example: I was a table tennis coach and also opened my own small online clothing store.
 Then it was time to go to university.
-By that time, my older brother, sorting through different professions, came to the IT field.
+By that time, my older brother, sorting through different professions, came into the IT field.
 Without hesitation, I chose BSUIR.

 I am currently in my 2nd year of study.
-The university itself has a rather outdated curriculum, so I began to look for some courses for myself.My friend invited me to these courses, it is more fun to study together and learn something new.
+The university itself has a rather outdated curriculum, so I began to look for some courses for myself.
+My friend invited me to these courses, it is more fun to study together and learn something new.

 I am quite assiduous and grasp quickly, so I think that I will be able to become a good specialist in this field.